50 Ways to Avoid Catching a Cold This Season

 OK, we just said not to go too crazy with the cleaning, but you still probably should give a quick wipe-down to common surfaces in your home, classroom, or office on a regular basis, recommends the CDC.
 “Any surface which is frequently touched should be cleaned regularly to prevent the build-up of germs,” Dr. Lighter says.
 Cleaning doorknobs, light switches, handles, and anything that’s touched regularly by multiple people can help keep germs at bay.
 Read about more smart ways germ experts boost their immune system.

 Don’t rely solely on herbal medicine or vitamins to keep you healthy, as research isn’t super-solid.
-But, one you could try (with your doctor’s OK) is zinc, which plays a role in immune function, according to the NIH.
-“Zinc may help to reduce the duration of the cold virus—one study found zinc supplementation at the onset of a cold reduced the duration of cold symptoms,” Palinski-Wade says.
-“In the study, 70 percent of those taking zinc recovered from their cold within five days, whereas only 27 percent of the placebo participants recovered in the same time frame.”
+But, one you could try (with your doctor’s OK) is zinc, which plays a role in immune function, according to a review of studies published in 2017 in Journal of the Royal Society of Medicine.
+“Zinc may help to reduce the duration of the cold virus,” Palinski-Wade says.
 Find out more on how long a cold lasts.

 Try essential oils

-Although scientific research is still emerging on these natural remedies, diffusing essential oils might actually help ward off sickness—plus they make the house smell nice.
+Although scientific research is still emerging on these natural remedies, diffusing essential oils might actually help ward off sickness.
 “There is limited research on the efficacy of essential oils in preventing or treating the common cold; in general, they appear to be safe and anecdotally can help boost the immune system and perhaps help prevent developing a cold,” Dr. Ahn says.
 “For example, some essential oils like eucalyptus oil and tea tree oil have some natural anti-viral properties, and others like peppermint oil can be commonly used to help relieve congestion.”
-But, “if there is any question on safety, I would recommend asking your physician first if safe to use an oil, especially for people with underlying medical problems or ear, nose, or throat issues,” Dr. Ahn says.
-In addition, he notes that essential oils aren’t regulated by the FDA, and there are no standards for dosing or concentration; but you can check out the National Association for Holistic Aromatherapy for tips.
-Here are more of the best essential oils for relieving cold and flu symptoms.
+But, if there is any question on safety, Dr. Ahn recommends talking with your doctor before taking, “especially for people with underlying medical problems or ear, nose, or throat issues.”
+In addition, he notes that essential oils aren’t regulated by the FDA, and there are no standards for dosing or concentration.
+Here are 10 essential things to know about essential oils.

 Ease your stress

 You know that “rundown” feeling you get when you’re stressed out?
-It can actually make you sick, according to research.
-“Anything that stresses the body either physically or emotionally can weaken the immune system, making you more susceptible to infection,” Dr. Ahn says.
+It can actually make you sick, says Dr. Ahn.
+“Anything that stresses the body either physically or emotionally can weaken the immune system, making you more susceptible to infection,” he says.
 “The body’s response to constant stress decreases its ability to produce infection-fighting cells, which cumulatively can increase the likelihood of catching a simple cold, or in some cases even more serious infection.”
 Find out ways to make managing stress much easier.

-Looking on the bright side of life can actually help ward off illness, according to research.
-One study from Carnegie Mellon found that those with a “positive emotional style” (energetic, happy, and relaxed) were less likely catch cold and had fewer symptoms than those with a “negative emotional style” (depressed, nervous, or angry).
+Looking on the bright side of life can actually help ward off illness.
 “Having a positive outlook on things can play a strong role in preventing illness—although I wouldn’t use this as the only defensive measure,” Dr. Ahn says.
 “Plenty of rest, a healthy lifestyle, and aggressive hydration are still very important.”

 One way to lower your stress level is to get together with friends on a regular basis since humans are social creatures.
-Research has found that socialization can help keep you healthy in general—and specifically has shown it can prevent the common cold.
-“Stress-relieving activities like getting together with friends can help as well [as more traditional methods of cold prevention],” Dr. Ahn says.
+Socialization can help keep you healthy in general—and may even help prevent the common cold, according to a study published in 2015 in Psychoneuroendocrinology.
+“Stress-relieving activities like getting together with friends can help as well as more traditional methods of cold prevention,” Dr. Ahn says.
 Got the sniffles?
 If you’re lonely, you could feel even worse.

 Hug it out

-You’d think close contact would increase the likelihood of colds spreading, but a recent study found the more people hugged others, the less chance they had of getting sick.
-“We know that people experiencing ongoing conflicts with others are less able to fight off cold viruses,” study author Sheldon Cohen, PhD, said in a press release.
+You’d think close contact would increase the likelihood of colds spreading, but a study published in 2014 in Psychological Science found the more people hugged others, the less chance they had of getting sick.
 This could be because, as mentioned above, people who have strong relationships tend to get sick less—plus, there could be a benefit in the actual physical contact.

 Dr. Ahn also advocates meditation and relaxation techniques as additional ways to reduce stress in order to help prevent colds.
-Research from the University of Wisconsin School of Medicine and Public Health backs up meditation’s usefulness not just in mental health but physical health, too.
-“The study found that those who participated in eight weeks of mindfulness meditation training…had lower rates of acute respiratory infections (ARI) compared to a control group,” study author Bruce Barrett, MD, PhD, said in a press release.
+A study published in 2018 in PLOS One backs up meditation’s usefulness not just in mental health but physical health, too.
+Researchers found that those who participated in eight weeks of mindfulness meditation training had lower rates of acute respiratory infections (ARI) compared to those who didn’t.

 As if you needed another reason to quit, smoking can make it more likely you’ll end up with a cold.
 “Smoking has been shown to weaken the immune system in multiple ways, such as damaging the body’s ability to naturally move germs away from the lungs and nose, as well as altering immune cells,” Dr. Zipkin says.
 It can also dry out your mucous membranes and make them more vulnerable to germs.
 But, “the negative effects on the body from smoking can be largely reversed by quitting,” he says.
 Here are more mind-blowing ways your body heals after you quit smoking.